 In the 1930s and 1940s, there were two methods used to prevent the contraction of venereal disease (prophylaxis).
 One was condoms, which they were referred to at the time as "mechanical prophylaxis."
 The other method required the application of chemicals to the genital area within 2 hours after having sex, thus killing the germs before they could cause infection.

 Prophylaxis use among civilians was thought to be less effective without strict regimentation and supervision.
 Additionally, and more significantly, prophylaxis for civilians was seen as condoning immoral behavior (extramarital sex).
 Therefore, the USPHS public health campaign to promote VD control among civilians hardly ever addressed the use of prophylaxis methods.

 "TAKE A PRO EVERY TIME"

 Prophylaxis use among servicemen had been part of the military’s control program during WWI and became an even bigger focus during WWII.
-Most materials directed at soldiers and sailors included some sort of message about using prophylaxis, whether it was about “taking a pro” or visiting a “pro station” (station where medical officers would help men administer chemical prophylaxis).
+Most materials directed at soldiers and sailors included some sort of message about using prophylaxis, whether it was about “taking a pro” (using a prophylaxis kit) or visiting a “pro station” (station where medical officers would help men administer chemical prophylaxis).

 One reoccurring visual image used in posters and comics was the hospital bed, reminding servicemen that if they failed to use prophylaxis they would end up there.
 While the tone of some of these materials was serious or informative, others were silly and used comical characters or animals to convey these preventive messages.